-As one can see (page 54) median family income does not come close to meeting the needs of families in our region.
-Particularly for those with preschool and school-age children, median family incomes are inadequate and many in our community face economic insecurity.
+As one can see (page 56) median family income does not come close to meeting the needs of families in our region.
+Particularly for those with preschool and school-age children, median family incomes do not come close to meeting costs, and many in our community face economic insecurity.

 This is especially true of communities of color.
-According to Greater Portland Pulse, there are serious racial/ethnic income disparities.
-The median household incomes of Black households and Hispanic households in the Portland region are less than two-thirds of white households, and the annual per capita income of Black residents is, on average, less than two-thirds of white residents, while the per capita income of Hispanic residents is less than half that of white residents.
+According to Greater Portland Pulse, there are serious racial/ethnic disparities on income.
+The median household incomes of Black households and Hispanic households in the Portland region are less than two-thirds that of white households, and the annual per capita income of Black residents is, on average, less than two-thirds of white residents, while the per capita income of Hispanic residents is less than half that of white residents.
 Unemployment and homeownership statistics show similar patterns.